shuntaak/shuntaak.github.io/_pages/cv.md

 Teaching
 ======
-* Mathematics 1D (ODE, vector analysis, and variational analysis): assistant at the University of Tokyo, 2019 autumn
+* Mathematics 1D (ODE, vector analysis, and variational analysis): teaching assistant at the University of Tokyo, 2019 autumn
-* Mathematical information engineering exercise 1B (C language programming): assistant at the University of Tokyo, 2019 summer
+* Mathematical information engineering exercise 1B (C language programming): teaching assistant at the University of Tokyo, 2019 summer

 Research awards and grants
 ======
-* UTokyo world leading innovative graduate study program (International Graduate Program of Innovation for Intelligent World), 2019 -- Now
+* International graduate program of innovation for intelligent world, The University of Tokyo, January 2019 -- now
-* Best paper award, SPWID 2017
+* Best paper award, SPWID 2017, July 2017